 Even though game's cover has other world leaders during the WW2, other sides are only playable during the scenario mode and not avaiable for the campaign.

 It was licensed by SystemSoft as part of Daisenryaku series of strategy games, and also started the Advanced Daisenryaku line, all of which have been published by Sega.

 Sega ported this game to Playstation 2 in 2006 as part of Sega Ages 2500.

-In 2002-2006, Nebelwurfer fan-translated the game to English as Advanced Military Commander along with a translated manual.
+In 2002-2006, Nebelwurfer released a partially completed patch, fan-translating the title to English as Advanced Military Commander along with a translated manual.

 - Total Planner: Shakkin Oh

 - considertion & event scene: Marusan